damonholzborn/Quaxtrip/README.md

 2. If this is the first time you’ve launched Quaxtrip, you will be presented with a dialog box instructing you to locate and select the Pd app (binary) on your computer.
 You will only need to do this the first time you run the patch.
 	1. macOS: The Pd app is typically in the /Applications directory.
 	2. Windows: The Pd app is typically in the /Program Files/Pd/bin  directory.
-3. In the **Local** channel (top left corner of the patch):
+3. In the **Local Input** channel (top left corner of the patch):
-	1. The **Input Starting Channel** to reflect the first channel (or only channel, if mono) of incoming audio from your audio interface.
+	1. Set the **Input Channels** to reflect the channel(s) you are receiving incoming audio from your audio interface.
+If you are only using 1 channel, check the **Mono** checkbox.
 	2. Set volume as appropriate.
-	3. If using only one channel of input, check the **Mono** checkbox.
 4. Adjust the **Output** channel volume to make it audible.
 You should now hear yourself.
 If using live mics, watch out for feedback.
 5. In the **Remote 1** channel:
 	1. Quaxtrip uses the **Server** foo.ucsd.edu by default.
-This public “conniption” server helps make the connection but once connected the audio runs straight between the two computers.
+This public “conniption” server helps make the connection but once connected the audio runs directly between the two computers.
 	2. Set the **Call Name** to something likely to be unique (e.g. jack-and-jill), no spaces allowed.
 The **Call Name** is the same for you and your partner.
 6. Set the **On/Off** toggle to on.